mmctl/easycrypt-ext/README.md

   around (what it thinks is) a relevant point depending on the goal type.
 Since this can hide the number of remaining goals (displayed at the top), EasyCrypt Ext echoes this information in the minibuffer instead.

+[^12]: When you "enter" a repeat map, Emacs notifies you in the echo area and shows the available keybindings.

 -----